Facilitation Training: Tools for holding difference with courage

 • Non-aligned but not passive: what it means to hold a “radical centre” that welcomes multiple perspectives.

-• The sacred circle: rediscovering the ancient wisdom of gathering in ways where every voice matters.
+• Circle Processes: rediscovering the ancient wisdom of gathering in ways where every voice matters.

 • The inner work of the facilitator: cultivating curiosity, courage, imagination, and presence.